 Guarantees the fixed price of your energy per month for around 12-18 months.
-After that you can switch to a different tariff but there may be an exit fee if you leave early.
-You can switch up to 49 days before your tariff ends, with no penalty.
+After that you can switch to a different tariff but there may be an exit fee.

 WHAT IS A 'STANDING CHARGE'?

 A standing charge is a daily fee, which you will incur everyday regardless of whether you use energy or not on that day.
 The standing charge covers the cost of connecting your home to the energy network, staff conducting meter readings, and servicing your account.